OleksandrKucherenko/if.sample/README.md

 3. Not all solutions start to work immediately.
 Latest versions of each tool usually require some additional steps to make it work.

 Example: Jaeger does not want to work gRPC out of the box.
 I have to switch solution to HTTP/protobuf port.

+4. Cross Platform development will require additional steps to make it work well.